 You can climb the 130+ steps to the top of the Cape San Blas Light House for a stunning view of the Gulf of Mexico.
 A few years ago, this lighthouse found its new permanent home, as it had been moved through the years due to erosion and hurricanes.
 It was on July 15, 2014, that the Cape San Blas Lighthouse reopened in its new permanent location.
 The two Keepers Quarters and the Oil Shed were also relocated to Core Park in Port St. Joe to help keep the structures intact.
 This lighthouse cannot be missed while in town, as it’s prominently displayed in a primary location.
 This lighthouse is one of my favorites of all time, as the views from above, along with its setting, are truly remarkable.

 Love lighthouses?
-Read up on these 10 beautiful old lighthouses still in operation in the U.S.
+Read about some of the most beautiful old lighthouses that are still operating in the U.S.

 Riding a horse on the beach is something that many people dream of doing.
 Rockin’ M Ranch offers horseback riding on the beach at Cape San Blas.
+They specialize in horseback riding on the beach and offer beginner-friendly lessons.
+Rockin’ M Ranch has been taking people of all ages riding since 1996 and the staff cherish both their customers and horses.
+They love creating a memorable experience for you on horseback on the beach.
 The folks who run this business are patient and offer terrific guidance for the novice horseback rider.
-Riders are paired up with the best horse according to their experience and size.
+Riders are paired up with the best horse according to the riders’ experience and size.
 You will want to make a reservation before you head to Salinas Park to hop on your horse as these rides are very popular.
 Riders can make reservations by calling 850-227-6117.

 If you want a little extra fun, I would highly suggest that you book a sunset ride.
 Allow yourself a couple of hours for this activity, which includes your drive time.

-3. Visit T. H. Stone Memorial St. Joseph Peninsula State Park
+3. T. H. Stone Memorial St. Joseph Peninsula State Park

 A visit to T. H. Stone Memorial St. Joseph Peninsula State Park is in order when you explore Port St. Joe.
 Hurricane Michael caused tremendous damage to the area in October of 2018, but fortunately, the south part of this state park is currently open.
 You can kayak, paddleboard, swim, snorkel, and search for shells on the beach.
 This area is also very popular for bird enthusiasts, as there are many beach-nesting birds along the coastline.